idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/examples/ex07_ics.md

-We can also use the initial condition when running steady-state problems (i.e. with the `Steady` Executioner); this effectively functions as an initial guess for the solver - usually not necesary, but occasionally useful.
+We can also use the initial condition when running steady-state problems (i.e. with the `Steady` Executioner); this effectively functions as an initial guess for the solver - usually not necessary, but occasionally useful.
 For steady cases, the IC is specified in exactly the same way
 - see e.g. [examples/ex07_ics/steady.i].

 # Results